|

 represent larger numbers.

-Although termcap's extensibility was rarely used (it was never
+Although termcap's extensibility was rarely used — the claimant

-a point. ncurses 5.0 provided a way to detect nonstandard
+criticism had a point. ncurses 5.0 provided a way to detect

-capabilities, determine their type and optionally store and
+nonstandard capabilities, to determine their type, and to

-retrieve them in a way which did not interfere with other
+optionally store and retrieve them in a way that did not interfere

-because no modifications to the toolset's predefined capability
+capabilities because no modifications to the standard capability

-The ncurses utilities @TIC@ and @INFOCMP@ have a command-line
+The ncurses utilities tic and infocmp have a command-line option

-option “-x” to control whether the nonstandard capabilities are
+“-x” to control whether the nonstandard capabilities are stored or

-When compiling a terminal database, if “-x” is set, @TIC@ will
+When compiling a terminal database, if “-x” is used, tic stores a

-store a user-defined capability if the capability name is not one
+user-defined capability if the capability name is not standard.

 Because ncurses provides a termcap library interface, these user-